openfl/OpenFLDevelopersGuide/client-system-environment/capabilities-example-detecting-system-capabilities.md

 }

-// Return the array as a URL-encoded string of name-value pairs. return tempArr.join(&quot;&amp;&quot;);
+// Return the array as a URL-encoded string of name-value pairs. return tempArr.join("&amp;");

 }